redis/redis-doc/docs/reference/cluster-spec.md

 ```

 The first two sub-elements of every element of the returned array are the
-start-end slots of the range.
+start and end slots of the range.
 The additional elements represent address-port
 pairs.
 The first address-port pair is the master serving the slot, and the
-additional address-port pairs are all the replicas serving the same slot
+additional address-port pairs are the replicas serving the same slot.
+Replicas
-that are not in an error condition (i.e. the FAIL flag is not set).
+will be listed only when not in an error condition (i.e., when their FAIL flag is not set).

-For example the first element of the output says that slots from 5461 to 10922
+The first element in the output above says that slots from 5461 to 10922
 (start and end included) are served by 127.0.0.1:7001, and it is possible
 to scale read-only load contacting the replica at 127.0.0.1:7004.